Batuhan-Ylmz/Traffic-Estimation-Model-with-hourly-traffic-dataset/README.md

 # EDA and Hypothesis
   - Exploratory_Data_Analysis_with_Hypothesis_Testing_and_Data_Preprocessing.ipynb includes information about EDA and hypothesis tests.
 Also, preprocessing is performed within the file.
   - Winsorization method is ready to be applied on the data.
-However, due to the nature of a forecasting-oriented dataset, dataset is left as string.
-Optionally, for a better model performance, winsorization can be applied to outliers and potentially better model(s) can be trained.
+However, due to the nature of a forecasting-oriented dataset, outliers are left as they are.
+Optionally, for a better model performance, winsorization can be applied to outliers and a model that could potentially lead to a better result can be trained.
   - - Insights and inferences obtained during EDA are indicated within the notebook file and briefly overviewed in the presentation.

 # Models